Chapter 4 : The Company We Keep

 "Sorry," Lupin smiled apologetically, "we're just going to have some fun with our feet on the ground.
 We'll see you when you're through."

 "Fine," Lynn still looked a bit disappointed, but turned to everyone else and asked if they were ready.

 Moments later they were all kicking off the ground as Remus and I made our way to the stands.

 "Thank you.
 You really didn't have to do that," I whispered.

 "No problem at all," he allowed me to go up the stairs first, "I'm actually not much of a flyer myself.
 Anyway, I saw you almost collide with the whomping willow first year," his eyes danced with laughter, "we don't need a trip to the hospital wing tonight."

 "You… how?" was it possible for me to be more embarrassed tonight?

 "I happened to be looking out the window during an exceptionally boring History of Magic lesson," he actually chuckled.
 I turned red again.

-I was thankful Remus didn't seem to mind lengthy silences, broken by a few sentences of conversation at a time.
+I smiled, unsure what to say.
+Luckily Remus didn't seem to mind lengthy silences, broken by a few sentences of conversation at a time.
 We passed a surprisingly pleasant forty-five minutes while the others zoomed around the field; even though not much was said, I felt strangely relaxed.
 When the flyers had tired and began descending, Remus followed me back out of the stands.

 "You two missed out!"
 Lynn called when we were close enough to hear her, "we were thinking about heading over to Hagrid's now."